Good health makes good business

-The eatwell award is an award which recognises businesses that promote healthy eating choices.
+The Eatwell Charter is an award which recognises businesses that promote healthy eating choices.
 Businesses will receive support for creating healthier menu options.

 Breastfeeding Friendly Charter.
 This initiative helps to promote breastfeeding friendly communities, reassuring mothers that they are welcome to feed their babies in public places.
 The charter has increased workplace support for breastfeeding mothers and has resulted in more breastfeeding friendly premises being developed.

 The Northern Ireland Health Promotion Agency have produced a guide from employers on healthy eating.